 - Hydralazine belongs to the class of medicines known as vasodilators.

-- Used for the treatment of high blood pressure (BP), either alone or in combination with other agents.
+- May be used for the treatment of high blood pressure (BP), either alone or in combination with other agents.

 - Available as oral tablets or in an injectable form.
 Usually, oral tablets are given but the injectable form of hydralazine may be used by healthcare providers when there is an urgent need to lower blood pressure or if the oral tablets cannot be given.
 20–25 mg of IV hydralazine hydrochloride is approximately equal to 75–100 mg of oral hydralazine hydrochloride.

 - Hydralazine also improves blood flow to the outer extremities (such as the fingers and toes), increases heart rate and the volume of blood pumped with each heartbeat, and overall heart performance.

 - More effective at reducing diastolic (the bottom number of a BP reading) rather than systolic (the top number of a BP reading) blood pressure.

 - Less likely to cause a drop in blood pressure on standing (postural hypotension) as it preferentially targets arteries rather than veins.

 - Has been given to children; however, its safety and effectiveness have not been established.

 - In people with high blood pressure and healthy kidneys, hydralazine tends to increase blood flow through the kidneys, improving kidney function.
 However, it should be used with caution in people with advanced kidney damage.